 The paradoxical lines about the transient pleasures of wealth also fit this interpretation, and in a couple of different ways.
 If Hannon thinks that rejigging the band will make them more financially successful, the “very pleasant thing” that “counts for nothing” describes the bittersweet feeling of stepping out of the limelight.
 (This also provides a more credible link between the song’s musical and monetary themes, though this is also a little bit of a leap in that The Divine Comedy were never actually a Europop band.)
 With the gift of hindsight, the song can also be interpreted as the story of Hannon’s ultimate decision not to step down – in this reading, anything to be gained by switching to another singer is what ultimately “counts for nothing”.
 Since these lines appear at the song’s beginning and recur at the halfway point, we can even interpret the song’s first half as a dramatisation of Hannon’s soul-searching process, and his journey from making the decision to reversing it.
 Helpfully, Allen’s muttered “So / What is there left to know? / What is there left to say? / [sigh]” comes immediately after this point, and therefore works as a hilarious (though obviously accidental!) depiction of Hannon firing him, with an encore to make things nice and amicable.

-Curiously, the second track also takes its name from a musical subgenre: “New Wave”.
-This reference is a little harder to untangle, as that term has a much wider variety of meanings (one of which, for instance, was the sort of socially conscious science fiction written by people like JG Ballard and Ursula K Le Guin).
-Even if we limit ourselves to the music industry, the phrase’s possible associations are numerous: “new wave music” is itself an umbrella term used for a dizzyingly diverse genre which emerged in the late 1970s.
-An alternative to the overly artistic and avant-garde proclivities of post-punk, new wave groups preferred to focus on clean and simple pop music, the clearest common traits being a dedication to strong pop hooks, copious synthesisers, and David Bowie.
+Curiously, the second track also shares its name with a musical subgenre: “New Wave”.
+This reference is a little harder to untangle, as that term has a much wider variety of meanings, originating in the 1960s as a descriptor for the social-realist films made by French directors like François Truffaut and Jean-Luc Godard, and being co-opted soon afterwards for the variety of socially conscious science fiction written by people like JG Ballard and Ursula K Le Guin.
+The cinematic and literary iterations are not straightforwardly equivalent, and nor is the aural: “new-wave music” is itself an umbrella term used for a dizzyingly diverse genre which emerged in the late 1970s.
+An alternative to the overly artistic and avant-garde proclivities of post-punk, new-wave groups preferred to focus on clean and simple pop music, the clearest common traits being a dedication to strong pop hooks, copious synthesisers, and David Bowie.
 Looking at Hannon’s work, it’s easy to see echoes of the oddball ballads of XTC, the lurid synth-rock of Gary Numan, the wry robotic drama of The Human League, or the breathy octave leaps of Orchestral Manoeuvres in the Dark.

 Just as “Europop” was Hannon’s indirect tribute to those continental dance anthems, “New Wave” takes an oblique approach to its eponymous genre.
 The first track’s narrator loved Europop music, but wasn’t in a Europop song – likewise, this narrator is the type of person who probably loves new wave, but he’s trapped in yet another REM-esque indie rock number, albeit one with interesting lyrics.
 The continued presence of jangly guitar and over-enthusiastic drumming might make this one sound a bit too similar to “Europop” for comfort, but the lilting, tumbling, dizzying rhythm soon gives the song a distinctly different feel – one that’s tied directly to its central image.